frederic-perez/AmE-dictionary/data/dictionary.md

 __prayer beads__ _Ms.
 Xu was wearing Buddhist prayer beads on one wrist._
 __prayer book__
 __prayer wheel__
+__praying mantis__ _n_ A mantis, especially the European species _Mantis religiosa_, which while at rest folds its front legs as if in prayer.
 __pre-emptive__
 __precarious__
 __preceded__ _v_